bn-l/bn-l-site-blog-pages/src/content/posts/15-02-23-habit-forming.md

 Here, although you start with 1.
 Goal directed, 2. **habit directed can take over** merely by providing the right context cues.
-With youtube: You open your phone (context cue), a memory pathway is activated, then watch youtube (habituated behavior).
+With youtube: You open your phone (context cue), a memory pathway is activated, and then you watch youtube (habituated behavior).
 There's no goal guiding this behavior, you don't actually want to watch youtube.
 But you do.

-And the more you do this maladaptive thing, the more you think it's goal directed behavior and not habit directed (you start to get deluded.)
+And the more you do this, the more you think it's goal directed behavior and not habit directed (you start to get deluded.)